recursivelabsai/Self-Tracing/README.md

 ## 1. Core Recursive Attribution Architecture

-The framework below establishes a systematic approach to making Claude's internal processes more transparent and analyzable for Anthropic's circuit tracing research.
+The framework below establishes a systematic approach to making Claude and other frontier AI's internal processes more transparent and analyzable for Anthropic's circuit tracing research.

 ```yaml
 framework: